JoanaBLate/advent-of-code-js/2016/day19/puzzle2.md

 With the number of Elves given in your puzzle input, **which Elf now gets all the presents?**

-Both parts of this puzzle are complete!
-They provide two gold stars: \*\*

 Although it hasn't changed, you can still [get your puzzle input](input.txt).